Taranaki Falls Track New Zealand: Ruapehu’s Best Short Walk?

 The trail climbs up a flight of 100 steps from the waterfall into a forest of mountain toatoa before joining the Tama Lakes Track to return to Whakapapa.

-Hiking Taranaki Falls track with kids
+Hiking Taranaki Falls Track with kids

 As far as New Zealand walking tracks go, the trail to Taranaki Falls is ideal with kids.
 It isn’t too long (completed in around 2 hours) and it isn’t steep or technically difficult.